About me

 Into the wild

 Roughly six months later, I heard about a job managing the training camp on a Game Reserve called Phinda in Kwa-Zulu Natal.
-I called in to enquire about the job and ended up hitting it off with Graham Vercuil, who was in charge of the ranger recruitment program.
-We concluded the call with the understanding that if I could get up to the reserve within two weeks, he'd grant me an interview.
+I called in to inquire about the job and ended up hitting it off with Graham Vercuil, who was in charge of the ranger recruitment program.
+We concluded the call with the understanding that if I could get up to the reserve within two weeks, he’d grant me an interview.
 The only catch was that I needed to have a valid drivers license.
-This would be all well and good except for the fact that I'd never driven a car before.
+This would be all well and good except for the fact that I’d never driven a car before.
 My dad never let me drive his car and I spent my formative years in boarding school and had not yet had the chance to learn.

-Two weeks later I was on the bus, drivers in hand and full of excitment.
+Two weeks later I was on the bus, drivers in hand and full of excitement.
 I managed to land the job and ended up staying for a year and a half.
 In that time I got to experience the real african bush, saw some amazing wildlife and made a bunch of awesome new friends.

 My path to tech